gpundt/SQL/README.txt

-This repo contains scrips and assignments from class.
+This repo contains scrips and assignments from my ISTE230 class.
 Scripts create databases and execute basic SQL commands.

 Within these folders, there are .txt files, and there are .sql files.